 It has been named after the word “stone” (the city of stone), since the subsoil is stony and in the past several quarries operated there.

-Petrupolis is a suburb in the northwestern part of Athens Urban Area, in Greece.
-The Municipality of Petroupolis is a public organization of local subsidiarity, which includes 58,979 inhabitants (2011) and covers an area of 6,597 sqm.
+Petrupoli is a suburb in the northwestern part of Athens Urban Area, in Greece.
+The Municipality of Petroupoli is a public organization of local subsidiarity, which includes 58,979 inhabitants (2011) and covers an area of 6,597 sqm.

 There are also educational Institutions which offer certificates of Pan-Hellenic validity and recognisability: The Municipal Music School; The School of Drama; Two buildings with Municipal Cinemas and with relevant summer and winter halls; The Municipal Library with more than 12,000 books; The Philharmonic Orchestra, which was founded in 1964 and which operates today as a music workshop which allows its members to study music and learn musical instruments like: brass instruments, wooden wind instruments and percussive instruments; Additionally, workshops of fine arts for children and adolescents operate, as well as Ceramics, Photography and Icon Painting workshops.